LearnToCode180/Cats-Dogs-Classification/README.md

 # Cats-Dogs-Classification
-Deep Learning Project of Cas and Dogs Classification Using Python Keras.
+This is my first Deep Learning project in which I built and trained a convolution neural network for classifying images of Cats and Dogs using Python Keras.